| CONTENTS: purpose of the fixation cemented total hip prosthesis cementless total hip prosthesis the porous coating

 of the polyethylene or ceramic inner cup ("lining") plus the

+metallic encasing.
 In the metal-on-metal total

 hip devices the metallic cup is pushed into place directly and